Import materials

 2. Hover over the ⋮ icon that appears next to the header.
 Next, select the Bulk Add Materials option that appears in the menu.

-4. Click the Upload File button.
-This will upload the file to Craftybase, but will not yet import the data - this will be done in the next step.
+2. Click the Upload File button.
+This will upload the file to Craftybase, but we will still need to import the data - this will be done in the next step.

 How to create a CSV file

-A CSV file is a Comma Seperated Values file, which can be generated easily from any spreadsheet program.
+A CSV file is a Comma Separated Values file that can be generated easily from any spreadsheet program.

 Step 1 Download Template Spreadsheet